patichu0101/context-engineering-intro/README.md

 > **Context Engineering is 10x better than prompt engineering and 100x better than vibe coding.**

+## 🎗️ Purpose

+The purpose of this repository/exercise is to develop a modular, reusable workflow orchestration framework that leverages AI-assisted coding agents.
+The design follows a specification-driven approach inspired by agent-os, incorporates robust project and task management, and uses Archon’s RAG to access the knowledge base.
+Subagents handle deep research, while large language models assist with code extraction and example curation.
+Tool invocations—whether functions, skills, slash commands, or other components—must be orchestrated through the MCP and called only when needed to maintain efficiency.

 ## 🚀 Quick Start

 ```bash